Shooting Star (Glee): Plot

 As the glee club gathers in the choir room, two gunshots are heard, and the school goes into lockdown, with Brittany trapped in the bathroom and Tina stranded outside because she was late.
-Will and Beiste try to keep the students calm, but Sam decides to go after Brittany.
-Will then leaves them in Beiste's care and brings Brittany and two other students into the choir room.
-Meanwhile, Kitty breaks down and admits that she altered Marley's Sandy costumes and apologizes to her, and the two embrace.
+Will and Beiste try to keep the students calm, but Sam wants to go after Brittany.
+Kitty breaks down and admits that she altered Marley's Sandy costumes and apologizes to her, and the two embrace.
 Ryder calls Katie's phone, and it rings inside the choir room; Artie Abrams (Kevin McHale) encourages the glee club members to record their goodbyes to their families in case they die.
+Meanwhile, Will leaves the students in Beiste's care and goes to bring Brittany and two other students into the choir room.
 However, after several hours in lockdown, the police clear the area and the students are allowed to leave.

 After the police fail to find the gun, cheerleading coach Sue Sylvester (Jane Lynch) announces that it belonged to her, and misfired, in order to cover up for Becky, who had stolen her father's gun and brought it to school as she was afraid of being out of school after graduating.
 Principal Figgins (Iqbal Theba) is forced to fire Sue, but Will remains convinced of her innocence.
 Will also creates an online dating profile for Beiste, and is surprised when one of her suitors turns out to be former football coach Ken Tanaka (Patrick Gallagher), while Sam presents Brittany with another cat, Lady Tubbington, and she finally declares her love for him as well.

 Ryder goes to the choir room the following day, but "Katie" never shows up.
 He then returns to the auditorium and joins his friends in a performance of "Say", during which they comfort each other after the traumatic experience.